 Good morning boys and girls!
 Today I have a tale with a moral for you.
-So, go ahead and gather round and put on your listening ears.
+Go ahead and gather around and put on your listening ears.

 This is the story of a woman named Mrs. Noggin.

 He spent about 15 minutes with his snout held high, then pronounced her home safe.
 But, she didn’t feel safe.
 So she called Mr. Tongue.
 He claimed to be the most professional expert lead paint detection service in the area.